PabloMSanAla/fabada/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- Results Paper -->

 ## Results

-All the results of the paper of this algorithm can be found in the  [GitHub Pages](https://pablomsanala.github.io/fabada/) of this repositorie.
+All the results of the paper of this algorithm can be found in the folder [results](https://github.com/PabloMSanAla/fabada/tree/master/Results) along with a jupyter notebook that allows to explore all of them through an interactive interface.
+You can run the jupyter notebook through Google Colab in this link --> [Explore the results](https://colab.research.google.com/github/PabloMSanAla/fabada/blob/master/Results/show_results.ipynb#scrollTo=o1iHY5aE5O2o).

-_Note: This page might be under development at this moment_

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTRIBUTING -->

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.